-Communication about and between, visibility into, and leveraging of resources requires the unambiguous identification of those resources.
-Ensuring unambiguous identities implies Mechanisms MUST be available for:
+- 1178 Communication about and between, visibility into, and leveraging of resources requires the unambiguous identification of those resources.
+Mechanisms MUST be available for: - Assigning and guaranteeing uniqueness of globally unique identifiers

-- Mechanism for a Assigning and guaranteeing uniqueness of globally unique identifiers - Identifying the extent of the enterprise over which the identifier needs to be understandable and unique - Mechanism and framework for eEnsuring the longevity of identifiers (i.e., they cannot just change arbitrarily)
+- Identifying the extent of the enterprise over which the identifier must be understandable and unique - Ensuring the longevity of identifiers (i.e., they cannot just change arbitrarily)

-3.4.3 Policies and Contracts
+1184 3.4.3 Policies and Contracts

-- Policies are expressed as constraints: - o Policies MUST be expressed - o Constraints MUST be enforceable - o Management of potentially large numbers of policies MUST be achievable - Policies have owners: - Policies SHOULD be established by social structures. - Policies may not be consistent with one another: - o Policy conflict resolution techniques MUST exist and be in place - Agreements are accepted constraints: - Contracts SHOULD be enforced by mechanisms of the social structure
+- Policies are expressed as constraints:

+- o Policies MUST be expressed

+- o Constraints MUST be enforceable

+- Management of potentially large numbers of policies MUST be achievable

+- Policies have owners:

+- Policies SHOULD be established by social structures. - Policies may not be consistent with one another: - o Policy conflict resolution techniques MUST exist and be in place - Agreements are accepted constraints: Contracts SHOULD be enforced - o Contracts SHOULD be enforced by mechanisms of the social structure